Energy & Environment

 The Military and Sustainable Energy

-Sen. Sanders believes the military can play a key role in helping our nation transform our energy system to cleaner energy alternatives.
-That is why, as the Chair of the Green Jobs and New Economy Subcommittee hearing to examine how the Army, Navy, Marines and Air Force are investing in advanced bio-fuels to reduce dependence on oil, and how solar and other sustainable technologies are helping reduce the risk of harm to our troops by reducing the amount of fuel that needs to be hauled through dangerous territory.
+Senator Sanders believes the military can play an important role in helping transform our energy system to cleaner energy alternatives.
+That is why, as the Chair of the Green Jobs and New Economy Subcommittee, he held a hearing to examine how the Pentagon is investing in advanced biofuels to reduce dependence on oil, and how solar and other sustainable technologies are helping reduce the risk of harm to our troops by reducing the amount of fuel that needs to be hauled through dangerous territory.